 No Wella is not certified cruelty-free.
 PETA lists Wella as a brand that supports animal testing.

-As we have seen, PETA considers Wella as not cruelty-free, so Wella is not cruelty-free.
-However, as usual, let’s get a hint on why Wella is an animal testing company.
+As we have seen, PETA considers Wella as a brand that supports animal testing, so Wella is not cruelty-free.

 Which brands should I support instead?